DemarcatedTitle/xfce4-panel-monitor-monitor/README.md

 Make sure Node.js is installed
 Copy hotplug_monitor.sh to /usr/local/bin/
-Add the following line to your bashrc/zshrc: node /home/${yourusername}/${path to the git repo}/xfce-panel-monitor-watcher/server.js > /dev/null &
+Add the following line to your bashrc/zshrc: if ! pgrep -x "node" > /dev/null then
+        node /${path_to_repo}/xfce4-panel-monitor-monitor/server.js &> /dev/null &
+fi

+The conditional is so you don't have new processes each time you start up bash/zsh.

-If you don't use bash or zsh you can probably figure out how to add the equivalent line.
+If you don't use bash or zsh you can probably figure out how to add the equivalent lines.

 # Background
 I have a particular panel setup, and while XFCE4 is good for dealing with multiple monitors, the panel part of it isn't.
 I looked up how to do it and found the following guide: http://colinrrobinson.com/technology/linux/xfce/automatically-switch-xfce-panel-layout-plugging-monitor/ and it got me most of the way, but I ran into the issue of the python file not working because of some dbus stuff.
 I don't know too much about that, but on the systemd irc it was said that udev was not the ideal way to go about it.